 Smart Contracts for Property Deals

 Smart contracts are like digital agreements that automatically execute when certain conditions are met.
-Here’s why they’re awesome:
+Here’s why I recommend them:

 - Speed: No more waiting around for paperwork to be processed.